numberblackH/numberblackH.github.io/column/_posts/2020-11-20-Arenado bat after Coors, No need to worry.md

 noindex: true
 ---

 [Arenado's bat after Coors?
-No need to worry](https://www.mlb.com/news/nolan-arenado-coors-field-effect-analysis) &mdash; Mike Petriello(Mike Petriello is an analyst for MLB.com)분석가가 쓴 칼럼의 부분입니다. 간단히 요약만 하겠습니다.
+No need to worry](https://www.mlb.com/news/nolan-arenado-coors-field-effect-analysis) &mdash; <MLB, Mike Petriello>
 {:.faded}

 we talk about the possible departure of a Rockies hitting star: No, he's not good simply because he plays in Coors Field.